kravietz/java-saml-validator/README.md

 Reference SAML assertion digital signature validator for Java.
 This class can be used to validate SAML tokens and other documents using XML Digital Signature.
 It attempts to perform as thorough validation as possible to counter attacks such as XML signature wrapping.
-See article for theory:
+It also includes basic safeguards against XML external entities (XXE) attacks.
+See the article for theory:

 * [Secure SAML validation to prevent XML signature wrapping attacks](http://ipsec.pl/node/1119)

-Usage:
+Basic usage:

     Validator val = new Validator(x509_certificate, xsd_schema,
                     xpath_of_signature_element,